shinysocks/raccoonundrum/README.md

+# Racoonundrum
-# Racoonundrum - a trashy puzzle game created by shinysocks7
+### a trashy puzzle game created by shinysocks7
+---
-use a and d keys to rotate the cube and try to get the raccoon to reach the trashcan.
+- use a and d keys to rotate the cube and try to get the raccoon to reach the trashcan.
+- requires pygame `pip install pygame`